-B. 1.
-No dealer shall sell, rent, trade, or transfer from his inventory any such firearm to any other person who is a resident of Virginia until-he has (i) he has obtained written consent and the other information on the consent form specified in subsection A, and provided the Department of State Police with the name, birth date, gender, race, citizenship, and social security and/or any other identification number and the number of firearms by category intended to be sold, rented, traded, or transferred and; (ii) he has requested criminal history record information by a telephone call to or other communication authorized by the State Police and is authorized by subdivision 2 to complete the sale or other such transfer; and (iii) at least five days have elapsed from the time the prospective purchaser completed the consent form specified in subsection A. To establish personal identification and residence in Virginia for purposes of this section, a dealer must require any prospective purchaser to present one photoidentification form issued by a governmental agency of the Commonwealth or by the United States Department of Defense or a special identification card without a photograph issued pursuant to § 46.2-345.2 that demonstrates that the prospective purchaser resides in Virginia.
-For the purposes of this section and establishment of residency for firearm purchase, residency of a member of the armed forces shall include both the state in which the member's permanent duty post is located and any nearby state in which the member resides and from which he commutes to the permanent duty post.
-A member of the armed forces whose photo identification issued by the Department of Defense does not have a Virginia address may establish his Virginia residency with such photo identification and either permanent orders assigning the purchaser to a duty post, including the Pentagon, in Virginia or the purchaser's Leave and Earnings Statement.
-When the identification presented to a dealer by the prospective purchaser is a driver's license or other photo identification issued by the Department of Motor Vehicles or a special identification card without a photograph issued pursuant to § 46.2-345.2, and such identification form or card contains a date of issue, the dealer shall not, except for a renewed driver's license or other photo identification issued by the Department of Motor Vehicles or a renewed special identification card without a photograph issued pursuant to § 46.2-345.2, sell or otherwise transfer a firearm to the prospective purchaser until 30 days after the date of issue of an original or duplicate driver's license or special identification card without a photograph unless the prospective purchaser also presents a copy of his Virginia Department of Motor Vehicles driver's record showing that the original date of issue of the driver's license was more than 30 days prior to the attempted purchase.
+60 B. 1.
+No dealer shall sell, rent, trade, or transfer from his inventory any such firearm to any other 61 person who is a resident of Virginia until-he has (i) he has obtained written consent and the other 62 information on the consent form specified in subsection A, and provided the Department of State Police 63 with the name, birth date, gender, race, citizenship, and social security and/or any other identification 64 number and the number of firearms by category intended to be sold, rented, traded, or transferred-and; (ii) 65 he has requested criminal history record information by a telephone call to or other communication 66 authorized by the State Police and is authorized by subdivision 2 to complete the sale or other such 67 transfer; and (iii) at least three days have elapsed from the time the prospective purchaser completed the 68 consent form specified in subsection A, unless there is a declaration of a national emergency by the United 69 States government due to an imminent threat of enemy attack or invasion of the United States, in which 70 case the three-day waiting period shall be suspended for the duration of the declared national emergency.
+71 To establish personal identification and residence in Virginia for purposes of this section, a dealer must 72 require any prospective purchaser to present one photo-identification form issued by a governmental 73 agency of the Commonwealth or by the United States Department of Defense or a special identification 74 card without a photograph issued pursuant to § 46.2-345.2 that demonstrates that the prospective purchaser 75 resides in Virginia.
+For the purposes of this section and establishment of residency for firearm purchase, 76 residency of a member of the armed forces shall include both the state in which the member's permanent 77 duty post is located and any nearby state in which the member resides and from which he commutes to 78 the permanent duty post.
+A member of the armed forces whose photo identification issued by the 79 Department of Defense does not have a Virginia address may establish his Virginia residency with such 80 photo identification and either permanent orders assigning the purchaser to a duty post, including the

+81 Pentagon, in Virginia or the purchaser's Leave and Earnings Statement.
+When the identification presented 82 to a dealer by the prospective purchaser is a driver's license or other photo identification issued by the 83 Department of Motor Vehicles or a special identification card without a photograph issued pursuant to § 84 46.2-345.2, and such identification form or card contains a date of issue, the dealer shall not, except for a 85 renewed driver's license or other photo identification issued by the Department of Motor Vehicles or a 86 renewed special identification card without a photograph issued pursuant to § 46.2-345.2, sell or otherwise 87 transfer a firearm to the prospective purchaser until 30 days after the date of issue of an original or 88 duplicate driver's license or special identification card without a photograph unless the prospective 89 purchaser also presents a copy of his Virginia Department of Motor Vehicles driver's record showing that 90 the original date of issue of the driver's license was more than 30 days prior to the attempted purchase.